willcai1984/AerohiveSelenium/README.md

 AerohiveSelenium
 ================
-Due to this lib is based on remote webdriver, it can use one server to control many clients simulating GUI execution.
+Due to this lib is based on remote webdriver(Selenium), you can use a client to remote control many servers which has been enabled selenium services already to simulate GUI execution.
 Have fun!